jdohertydev/maison_lavaux/README.md

 - ChatGPT:
   Served as a teacher and mentor, providing guidance throughout the project.

-- Spence (Code Institute Mentor):
+- Spence and Gareth, (Code Institute Mentors):
-  Recommended using Django Humanize to add subtle touches of user-friendly functionality and ensured the project adhered to accepted industry standards.
+  Spence - for recommended using Django Humanize to add subtle touches of user-friendly functionality and ensured the project adhered to accepted industry standards.
+  Gareth - for getting me to the finish line.

-- The Code Institute Mentors:
+- The Code Institute Tutors:
   Their support helped me overcome challenging moments and complete this project successfully.

 - Gary Dolan and his [ci-p5-pokemon-tcg-ireland project](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland):